 After an Element has been constructed, re-constructed, or renewed or after the Substantial Completion, Developer is to maintain the Elements in accordance with Table 19-5.
-In meeting the requirements of this Section 19, where a Defect Hazard Category is revealed by any inspection or is otherwise brought to the attention of Developer, Developer shall take immediate steps to respond with the necessary personnel and equipment to temporary mitigate, by use of traffic control devices to secure the hazard and provide a safe area for any emergency vehicles or maintenance vehicles.
+In meeting the requirements of this Section 19, where a Defect Hazard Category is identified, Developer shall take immediate steps to respond with the necessary personnel and equipment to temporarily mitigate, by use of traffic control devices to secure the hazard and provide a safe area for any emergency vehicles or maintenance vehicles.
 Developer shall also coordinate with TxDOT to alert Users to the hazard.
 Developer shall categorize, correct, make safe and provide a temporary mitigation to the Defect in accordance with Table 19-3.

-For a Defect Hazard Category as detailed in Table 19-3, Developer shall:

-Take necessary action such that the hazard to Users is mitigated within the period given in the column entitled "Hazard Mitigation Classification" in Table 19-3 and after the Defect Hazard Category has been properly mitigated, Developer shall take the necessary actions to provide a permanent repair to the Defect within the period given in the column entitled "Cure Period" in Table 19-5.
-The Developer's failure to correct the O&M Noncompliance Event within the time specified in Table 19-5 will also be subjected to additional Liquidated Damages for his failure to correct the Defect within the cure period.
-The Interval of Recurrence will continue to track the Liquidated Damages until a permanent cure to the defect has been provided.
+For a Defect Hazard Category as detailed in Table 19-3, Developer shalltake necessary action such that the hazard to Users is mitigated within the period given in the column entitled "Hazard Mitigation Classification" in Table 19-3 and after the Defect Hazard Category has been properly mitigated, Developer shall take the necessary actions to provide a permanent repair to the Defect within the period given in the column entitled "Cure Period" in Table 19-5.
+The Developer's failure to correct the O&M Noncompliance Event within the cure period specified in Table 19-5 will be considered a separate O&M Noncompliance Event and will be assessed Noncompliance Points for its failure to correct the Defect within the applicable interval of recurrence.
+The interval of recurrence is the period given in the column entitled "Interval of Recurrence" specified in Tables 19-3 and 19-5 applied after the initial cure period has lapsed, within which the Developer must correct the Defect before additional Noncompliance Points are assessed.
+Noncompliance Points will be assessed with each lapsed interval of recurrence until a permanent cure to the Defect has been provided.

 Developer's obligation is to remedy and repair the Project as a preventative measure, including Renewal Work not scheduled in Developer's annually recurring highway maintenance and repair program.
-Developer shall use the results of the inspections described in its Maintenance Management Plan and other relevant information to determine, on an annual basis, the Useful Life of each Element of the Project.
+Developer shall use the results of the inspections described in its Maintenance Management Plan and other relevant information to determine, on an annual basis, the Residual Life of each Element of the Project.
 From this, Developer shall update the scope of the O&M Work Schedule.
 Renewal Work shall be performed at the point in time necessary to establish a Useful Life for each Element that will avoid deterioration of any Element to the extent that such deterioration would cause noncompliance with a Performance Requirement.